About the Placement Test

-If you’ve graduated high school over ten years ago and do not have and Associate’s degree or higher or have not taken a college level English or Math course, you may be required to take a placement test.
-Contact the Director of Career & Testing Services at (828) 448-3155 with questions regarding placement testing.
+If you earned an Adult High School Diploma and do not have an Associate’s degree or higher and have not taken a college level English or Math course, you may be required to take a placement test.
+Contact the Director of Early Intervention, Testing, & Work-Based Learning at (828) 448-3155 with questions regarding placement testing.

 Please see the WPCC catalog for student’s program requirements to determine the full math sequence needed.